Rwanda genocide suspect Kabuga to be sent to Hague pending trial

 He said the date of Kabuga’s initial appearance is not certain partly because he must be quarantined for 10 days after arrival.

-“Once Mr. Kabuga is in our custody the Mechanism stands ready to try him,” Registrar Abubacarr Tambadou said in an email.

-“With a new courtroom in Arusha purposefully built to hold trials for cases against accused such as Mr. Kabuga the (tribunal) is taking active steps to ensure all stages of the proceedings run smoothly.”

-Reporting by Anthony Deutsch, Toby Sterling, Maggie Fick, Editing by Angus MacSwan and Giles Elgood
+Reporting by Anthony Deutsch, Toby Sterling, Maggie Fick, Tangi Salaun , Editing by Angus MacSwan and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.